Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data: Result

 The score distributions depicted in Figure \ref{fig:three graphs} indicate that VoiceFixer and DMSEbase/base(VCTK) generate speech that is clean but somewhat distorted, while Demucs gives the opposite pattern.
 On the other hand, DMSEtext received the highest score for both cleanliness and overall impression, which conforms with the objective evaluation results.
 Notably, all diffusion-based models outperformed the two baselines in terms of cleanliness.
 We speculate this to be related to the generative modeling approach, where the generation process is influenced by a clean speech prior.

 By comparing DMSEbase against DMSEbase(VCTK), we can conclude that there is no significant gain from using a Cantonese dataset, except for the availability of text information.
-Figure \ref{fig:melspec} gives a specific example of the Mel-spectrogram comparison between different systems.
-It can be seen that audio enhanced by Demucs preserves more speech content as well as disturbances than audio enhanced by other systems.
+Figure \ref{fig:melspec} gives a specific example of the Mel-spectrograms enhanced by different systems.
+We can see that audio enhanced by Demucs preserves more speech content as well as disturbances than audio enhanced by other systems.